 What is the Human Capital Net Worth of Your Business?

-For some organizations, net worth is directly linked to specific individuals.
+For most organizations, net worth is directly linked to the talent at the company.
 This value is known as the human capital of the business.
-Investopedia defines human capital as “A measure of the economic value of an employee’s skill set . . . the education, experience and abilities of an employee that has economic value for employers and for the economy as a whole”.
+Investopedia defines human capital as “A measure of the economic value of an employee’s skill set . . . the education, experience and abilities of an employee that has economic value for employers and for the economy as a whole.”

 As the world evolves from the age of industry to information, human capital is becoming the benchmark of corporate success.
 Jobs and businesses based on intelligence are continuing to rise.
 The following table, which divides corporate market value on the S&P 500 between tangible (brick and mortar) to intangible (human capital) highlights this shift.